bhauman/figwheel-main/docs/tutorial.md

 When one starts compiling namespaces it indicates that we are commiting to a project, and thus we will want our compiled artifacts to be local to the project (for later use).
-It is also time to start being explicit about what is on our classpath. `figwheel.main` will try to be helpful and append the classpath with paths that should likely be there.
+It is also time to start being explicit about what is on our classpath.
+In order to provide a smooth initial experience, `figwheel.main` will try to be helpful and append the classpath with paths that should likely be there.
 When it does add a classpath, Figwheel will print a warning because it is best that you manage the classpath explicitly so that things work properly when you are not using `figwheel.main`.

 We can fix this classpath warning by adding both `"src"` and `"target"` to the `:paths` key in our `deps.edn` file: